TTStudio-of-TTPeter/byTTPeter_Recipe_Datapack/README.md

 Also, it seem that `forge:grain` and `forge:crops` didn't taken compressed counterparts into consideration.
 I don't know if that's true, but in my tags `byttpeter_recipe` those are counted.

+And please do not care about the sequence of tags of items.
+The tagging logic is really confusing and I thought it to be random.

 ## Update Log

 ### 1.0.1